How to Measure the ROI of Knowledge Management

 • Reduced time spent searching for information and increased time spent on impactful activities

-• Elimination of silos between departments and teams
+• Elimination of information silos between departments and teams

 • Reduction of work errors and redundant activities

-• Faster speed of decision-making and ability to take action
+• A faster decision-making process and the ability to take action

 KPIs: